Voting Rules for Accurate Democracy Voting Systems. Rules Introduction Lesson Plans Workshop

 Contact Accurate Democracy Contact Accurate Democracy Contact Accurate Democracy

-You may download voting cards formatted in Microsoft Word or Excel, free software, and a full-choice ballot template.
+You may download voting cards formatted in Microsoft Word or Excel, free software, and a template for full-choice ballots.

 It is rare to lecture on voting rules and find a student who doesn't get it.
 But many forget the tally logic in a month, simply because they have not used it and don't expect to soon.
 This workshop creates strong memories by involving a student's senses, physical movement, social interaction, and a favorite treat at the end.